-Figure 2 illustrates how a random network's structure changes with increasing financial wealth inequality via the Pareto degree distribution.
+inequality via the Pareto degree distribution.
 Arrows indicate the direction of cash flows.
-With n=20 and expected in-degree $E\left[d_i\right]=1$ , each network is generated randomly for a specified $\gamma$ .
-The highest Pareto parameter ( $\gamma=2.35$ ) corresponds to the lowest inequality among the three graphs.
-Its financial claims are more evenly spread out compared to the most unequal random network graph ( $\gamma=1.025$ ).
-The domain of $\gamma=\left[1.025,2.375\right]$ corresponds to Gini coefficients of $\left[0.952,0.267\right]$ and top 1% wealth shares of $\left[0.894,0.070\right]$ .
+With n = 20 and expected in-degree $E[d_i] = 1$, each network is generated randomly for a specified γ .
+The highest Pareto parameter ($\gamma = 2.35$) corresponds to the lowest inequality among the three graphs.
+Its financial claims are more evenly spread out compared to the most unequal random network graph ($\gamma = 1.025$).15

-Given that it is possible to calculate the net worth of an individual $v_i$ using Equation 6, why not directly model the wealth distribution with $f(v_i)$ ?
-Using the distribution of net worth, $f(v_i)$ rather than the degree distribution of financial assets, $f(d_i)$ , to model wealth inequality obscures the critical role that interconnectedness plays in the financial network.
+Given that we can calculate the net worth of an individual v_i using (6), why not directly model the wealth distribution with $f(v_i)$?
+Using $f(v_i)$, rather than $f(d_i)$, to model wealth inequality obscures the critical role that interconnectedness plays in the financial network.
 It is precisely the interlocking structure of the network that determines whether or not a shock leads to contagion and instability.
-In order to have a tractable link structure in our adjacency matrix, the random network's inequality must be derived from the degree distribution $f(d_i)$ .
-The degree distribution of the network characterizes the same magnitude of wealth inequality given by the distribution of individual net worths, without loss of generality.
+In order to have a tractable link structure in our adjacency matrix, the random network's inequality must be derived from the degree distribution $f(d_i)$.
+Finally, the degree distribution of the network characterizes the same magnitude of wealth inequality given by the distribution of individual net worths, without loss of generality.